Treatment Plans to Manage Bipolar Disorder in Adults

-Bipolar disorder is often called manic-depressive illness.
-This condition causes a person to experience unusual changes in moods and energy levels.
-Bipolar Disorder may present as depression, mania/hypomania or a mixed state which has symptoms of both.
-The condition can negatively impact one's ability to function normally.
+Bipolar disorder, sometimes called manic-depressive illness, causes a person to experience unusual changes in mood and energy levels.
+This disorder may present as depression, mania/hypomania or a mixture of both symptoms and can negatively impact one's ability to function normally.

 It is essential to get a proper diagnosis before beginning Bipolar Disorder treatment, as the symptoms can be easily overlooked or confused with another diagnosis.
 Our psychiatric specialists will assess your symptoms and help you find the best treatment for bipolar disorder.

 Find out about what to expect at your first consultation and schedule an appointment with one of our providers.
 Our office is conveniently located in St. Louis Park and easy to access from Minneapolis and the surrounding suburbs.

 What are the common symptoms of Bipolar Disorder?

 Manic symptoms are often similar, but in varying degrees of severity, and include:

 - Feeling markedly happy and optimistic OR very irritable

 - Unrealistic, splendid thoughts about your power or abilities

 - Having high energy levels despite getting minimal sleep